provoware/2025_BASIC/README.md

 # 2025_BASIC

 This project provides a simple GUI application template with an SQLite database and user authentication.
 The code is located under the `src/` directory.

+The main window presents a basic dashboard with collapsible sidebars on the left and right.
+The structure is modular so that plugins can extend the interface.

 ## Packages